isi-mube/isi-mube/README.md

     </a>
 </p>

-<p align="justify">&#x1F4AC; Cytotechnologist and Professor with over 5 years of experience in Cytology, Education & Digital Pathology.
-My motivation for continuous learning has led me to pursue new skills in Python, Machine and Deep Learning for Data Analysis at Ironhack's bootcamp, currently focusing on Computer Vision to make a positive impact on Healthcare.</p>
+<p align="justify">&#x1F4AC; Data Scientist with over 5 years of experience in Cytology (as cytotechnologist), Education (as professor and advocate) & Digital Pathology (as Specialist).
+My motivation for continuous learning led me to acquire new skills in Python, Machine learning, and Deep Learning for data analysis, currently focusing on Computer Vision to make a positive impact on Healthcare.</p>

 Also;